SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/FunctionsAndClosures.rst

 a ``String`` value called ``personName`` – and returns an output ``String`` value containing a greeting for that person.

-All of this information is rolled up into the function's *declaration*, which can be seen in the first line of the example below.
+All of this information is rolled up into the function's :newTerm:`declaration`, which can be seen in the first line of the example below.
 Functions are declared using the ``func`` keyword
 (in a similar way to how variables are declared using the ``var`` keyword).